-- 5 While many coastlines were heavily eroded by a 2012 storm on the north-east coast of the United States, others hardly changed. - a Brainstorm some reasons why variations exist in the way coasts are changed. - b Rank your reasons from the one most likely to explain these variations to the one least likely.
-Justify your rankings. - 6 Complete a field sketch of Source 2.
-On your sketch, label the individual compartments that geographers would study.
+- 5 While many coastlines were heavily eroded by the 2012 storm on the north-east coast of the United States, others hardly changed. - a Brainstorm some reasons why variations exist in the way coasts are changed. - b Rank your reasons from the one most likely to explain these variations to the one least likely.
+Justify your rankings.